widberg/fmtk/docs/source/fuelerrors.rst

 .. image:: img/The_Game_Disc_could_not_be_read.png
    :width: 800

+Causes:

+* A game file is missing or coruoted.
+Likely a .DPC file.

+Solutions:

+* Check the output log for the error message and report it to the mod author.

 Error: Shaders processing has failed
 ------------------------------------

 ``Error: Shaders processing has failed.
 The game FUEL™ will quit.
-Please read the Readme file for more information.
-Continue``
+Please read the Readme file for more information.``

 .. image:: img/Error_Shaders_processing_has_failed.png
    :width: 800

+Causes:

+* A shader compiler error has occured.

+Solutions:

+* Check the output log for the error message and report it to the mod author.

 Please make sure your hardware is supported by this application
 ---------------------------------------------------------------